-This is your primer guide for actually placing bets on horse races.
+This is your primer guide for placing all types of bets and wagers on horse races.
 The bets outlined below can be placed both in-person and online.
 The best way to get started is to try out some of the basic bets first.
 As you become comfortable with how it all works, you can progress up to more complex wagers.

 Before we get into each type of bet, I’d like to give you a general overview of how the betting system works with horses.
 Horse wagering is classified as a form of “parimutuel wagering.”
 This is a little different than sports betting, so read closely if you’re new to horse betting.

 In parimutuel betting, all bets on a specific race are pooled together.
 The racetrack then sets aside a percentage of that pool to keep for its own income and operating expenses.
 This is called the “vig.”
 This system ensures that the racetrack earns its money regardless of the outcome.

 The percentage taken out of the pool varies depending on the track and type of bet placed.
 Generally, you can expect to see a vig of anywhere from 15% to 30%.

 After the vig is taken out, the rest of the money in the pool is used to pay out the winners.
 The payouts in a horse race change constantly up until the beginning of the race.
 As new wagers are collected, the offered payouts change to account for the new betting action.

 This is why favored horses offer lower payouts.
 More people tend to bet on the favorite, so when the favorite wins, the portion of the pool assigned to that horse has to be split up among more people.
 When a longshot horse wins, there tend to be fewer people backing that horse, so each person collects more winnings.

 There are all kinds of different bets that can be placed on a single race.
 The general rule is that the more difficult the bet is to win, the higher it pays.
 For example, a straight bet on a single horse to win pays pretty well, but a bet on the exact finishing order of the top 3 horses pays even better.